Gluten-Free No-Baked Coconut Diamonds

 - Use your food processor to make a fine powder

-In the original recipe, the amount of sugar and coconut powder is the same, because coconut powdered as I mentioned isn't sweetened.
+In the original recipe, the amount of sugar and coconut powder is the same, because coconut powder as I mentioned isn't sweetened.
 However here most shredded coconuts are sweetened, so I've changed the recipe to account for the sweetness of the coconuts.

 Coconut Diamonds / Loz Nargil